-The purpose of this presentation is to bring awareness to the dire state of the mortgage field services industry including property preservation and inspections, due to a mass exodus of over 70% of the experienced vendors since 2015, due in part to:
+The purpose of this presentation is to bring awareness to the dire state of the mortgage field services industry, due to a mass exodus of over 70% of the experienced vendors since 2015, due in part to:

-- No adjustment in pricing for over 10+ years to offset increased costs, additional requirements, and increased risks
+- Static pricing for over 10+ years to offset increased fixed costs, lower volumes, additional requirements, and increased risks

 - Labor shortages

+- Capacity issues

-- Capacity issues currently 10-15% outside completion timeframes
+- 2021 10-15% of services are past completion timeframes

+- If a return to 2018/2019 volumes even greater risk

 - Experienced providers

 - Moving to industries with fair wages and less risk

 - Reaching retirement

 - Challenges in recruitment

 - Initial cost of entry vs. business opportunity

 - Worker classification issues 1099 vs W2

-e.g. Entry insurance policy for industry is \$2500-\$3500 annually with no guarantee of work or volume
+^{}e.g. Entry insurance policy for industry is \$2500-\$3500 annually with no guarantee of work or volume

-Federal guidance has changed with each of the last three Administrations and independently several states have increased their enforcement efforts
+^{} Federal guidance has changed with each of the last three Administrations and independently several states have increased their enforcement efforts